Terms of Reference

 Committee members should possess the ability and willingness to meet the strategic directions of the Royal College and the willingness to participate effectively in committee meetings.

-Members of the Governance Committee should have knowledge of Council development; education planning; hands-on, direct expertise with governance processes; senior volunteer experience; and knowledge of, and sensitivity to the mission and to member and other stakeholder expectations.
+Members of the Governance Committee should have knowledge of Council development; education planning; direct expertise with governance processes; senior volunteer experience; and knowledge of, and sensitivity to the mission and to member and other stakeholder expectations.

 The usual term of office for the Chair is one year.
 The Chair shall remain in office until their successor is elected or appointed.
 The usual term of office for members drawn from Council shall be two (2) years renewable twice (maximum six years), and the usual term for the resident member shall be two (2) years, provided that such members remain as Council members for the duration of their term on the Governance Committee.